aayuc710/efashion-mern-app/README.md

-Nope!
-You don’t have to copy one by one — here’s the entire cleaned-up and final README.md content below 👇

-Just copy everything at once and paste it into your README.md file.
-It will display perfectly on GitHub like the example you showed.

-markdown
-Copy
-Edit
 # 🛍️ Efashion – MERN Stack E-Commerce Web Application

 Efashion is a full-featured e-commerce web application built using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)**.
 The platform supports user authentication, product management, cart functionality, secure checkout, and admin dashboard features.